Sign In Forgot Password

 Virtual Programming

-During these times of social distancing, Bnai Keshet has found many new ways of maintaining our sense of community and togetherness.
-We have engaging and interactive virtual services with music and guest participants, virtual weekly meditation sessions, minyanim and adult education.
-Our community interest groups continue to be active, with virtual poetry readings, book clubs, cooking groups and gardening clubs!
-We are also still active in social action, advocating for those who are experiencing injustice, such as immigrants and those in the criminal justice system.
+During the 2020 Covid-19 pandemic, Bnai Keshet found many new ways of maintaining our sense of community and togetherness.
+We shifted to engaging and interactive virtual services with music and guest participants, virtual weekly meditation sessions, minyanim and adult education.
+Our community interest groups continued to be active, with virtual poetry readings, book clubs, cooking groups and gardening clubs!
+We remained active in social action, advocating for those experiencing injustice, such as immigrants and those in the criminal justice system.

-Our community engagement during these difficult times has been wonderful, and we have been thrilled that our virtual programming has enabled us to engage many new participants.
+Our community engagement during these difficult times remained strong, and we are thrilled that our virtual programming enabled us to engage many new participants.

 Donate now to help support our ability to continue to offer robust virtual offerings.